Archita422/QuantumQuotients_2.1.2/README.md

 ## Getting Started

-To experience the magic of Rythm Realm, simply visit our deployed website [here] https://rythmrealm.freewebhostmost.com and start creating your playlists, exploring dynamic albums, and enjoying a responsive and user-friendly music experience.
+To experience the magic of Rythm Realm, simply visit our deployed website https://rythmrealm.freewebhostmost.com and start creating your playlists, exploring dynamic albums, and enjoying a responsive and user-friendly music experience.

 ## Contribute